ArtShp/FinancialManager/README.md

 ##### Cancel
 If you're editing an item, but you don't want to dave changes, you can press the "Cancel" button and no changes will be applied.

+##### Delete
+If you want to delete some item in the table, you need to select an item in the table and then press the "Delete" button.
+After confirming the item will be deleted.